 - Jackson Hole Town Square, and take a picture at the Antler Arch!

 We did a chuckwagon dinner and had the BEST time.
 It started with us piling aboard covered wagons, and then making our way up the mountain.
 We enjoyed the yummiest dutch over dinner (all you can eat!), followed by entertainment (singing and instruments), and then the wagon ride back down.
 Definitely a highlight.
+I recommend purchasing these tickets ahead of time, as they can fill up quickly, especially in the summer months.

 Jackson Hole is just such a fun town to walk around, eat yummy food, and soak up the Western feel.
 The mountains, fresh air, and friendly people make for the perfect day or evening.